-Bengaluru (Bengaluru) is India’s Silicon Valley, home to all leading global hitech companies; Bengaluru is also India’s Startup capital with more than 5000 startups.
+Bangalore (Bengaluru) is India’s Silicon Valley, home to all leading global hi-tech companies; Bengaluru is also India’s Startup capital with more than 5000 startups.

-Bengaluru is famously known as the air-conditioned city of India because of the pleasant weather the city enjoys through the year.
+Bengaluru is famously known as the air-conditioned city of India because of the pleasant weather the city enjoys throughout the year.

 Bengaluru is also reputed to be India’s Silicon Valley, being home to some of India’s best educational institutions as well as numerous global companies.

 Bengaluru is home to Google Research, Microsoft Research, IBM Research Labs, Amazon Labs, Cisco, Qualcomm, Texas Instruments, Intel, etc. and hosts the Indian IT giants Tata Consulting Services, Infosys Technologies, Wipro, Cognizant, and Hindustan Computers Limited.

 Bengaluru is India’s Garden City and air-conditioned city with pleasant weather throughout the year.